BDC Hamburger Icon

 In the early days of social media marketing, brands were content to cross-post generic content across all social channels and sit back and wait for results.
 Many resorted to blatant advertising in their social posts.

 Things have changed dramatically.
 Today, to be successful at social media marketing, you must adopt a more strategic approach.
-A results-driven marketing plan for social platforms must include the following components:
+A results-driven marketing plan for social platforms should include the following components:

-• Platform-specific social media marketing: Brands must run campaigns specific to their target audience’s preferred platforms.
+• Platform-specific social media marketing: Brands must run campaigns tailored to their target audience’s preferred platforms.

-• Creative social media marketing content: Brands must produce highly creative content specific to unique social platforms.
+• Creative social media marketing content: Brands must produce highly creative content that’s unique to each social platform, even if it requires them to set up multiple social media accounts.

 • User-generated social content: Brands must find unique ways to encourage their followers to produce user-generated content (UGC).